yuvalmGS/gigaspaces-wiki-jekyll/xap97net/database-integration.markdown

 TODO_NIV - Change to internal link when available.
 {% endcomment %}

-GigaSpaces XAP provides a Mirror Service as a means to achieve depanlinkreliable asynchronous persistencytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Asynchronous+Persistency+with+the+Mirrorbelakanglink.
+GigaSpaces XAP provides a Mirror Service as a means to achieve [reliable asynchronous persistency](http://wiki.gigaspaces.com/wiki/display/XAP95/Asynchronous+Persistency+with+the+Mirror).

 The typical cluster topology is of reliable partitioning (partitions with backups) connected to the mirror service, which persists to the database.